Optimal Mechanisms for Demand Response: An Indifference Set Approach: Case Study: Pre-cooling in Phoenix, Arizona

 We next use the OpenDSSDirect\footnote{\url{https://pypi.org/project/opendssdirect.py/}} package to simulate the energy grid and solve the power flow equations, considering both active and reactive power.
 We suppose that HVAC system power factors are drawn i.i.d. from $\unif(0.8,0.95)$, having available active power for each household, this would allow us to compute the reactive power as well.
 Each household cooling system is connected to buses with a nominal voltage of $120$ volts.
 After solving the power flow equation for this grid, we computed the voltage variations at each period.
 Figure \ref{fig:voltages} shows the boxplots of the percentage variation in voltage (averaged across users) over $d$ periods under different pricing schemes.
 It is evident that the overall voltage variations of devices remain within a 0.36$\%$ deviation from the nominal value at the connected buses, demonstrating the system's stability under varying loads and dynamic pricing

 For obtained prices $p^*_s$, we follow the HEMS response function \eqref{eq: smart-device} to obtain users consumption profiles.
 We first compute the total demand and inside temperatures in response to the price signal $p^*_s$ for $s=1,2,4,$ and $+\infty$.
 The results are shown in Figures \ref{fig: avg-consumption} and \ref{fig: avg-temp} respectively for net demand and inside temperatures.
-Under dynamic pricing, the average indoor temperatures exhibit a pre-cooling phase before reaching the high-demand periods, resulting in a different demand curve.
-In addition, a detailed view of temperature profiles of all users is exhibited in Figure \ref{fig:tmp-2-zoomed-in}.
-For $\sigma_1,\sigma_2,\sigma_4$, and $\sigma_{\infty}$ the total grid cost function under flat-rate pricing is respectively 2147.56, 619.29, 347.21, and 236.12, whereas when the optimal dynamic prices $p^*_s$ are deployed, the obtained total grid cost values are respectively 2041.93, 515.96, 250.88, and 153.52.
+Under dynamic pricing, the average indoor temperatures exhibit a pre-cooling phase before reaching the high-demand periods, resulting in a different demand curve. {In addition, a detailed view of the temperature profiles of all consumers under different price signals is shown in Figure \ref{fig: temperature_dp_detailed}, where, in each sub-figure, thinner curves represent the indoor temperature dynamics of individual consumers throughout a full day.
+It can be observed that the optimal price for the grid risk function $\sigma_s(.)$ incentivizes a larger portion of consumers, and more strongly, to pre-cool their houses for larger values of $s$.
+The major pre-cooling occurs during midday hours (10–15), when abundant renewable energy is available, which helps mitigate the sharp ramp-up during the late evening around 20:00.} For $\sigma_1,\sigma_2,\sigma_4$, and $\sigma_{\infty}$ the total grid cost function under flat-rate pricing is respectively 2147.56, 619.29, 347.21, and 236.12, whereas when the optimal dynamic prices $p^*_s$ are deployed, the obtained total grid cost values are respectively 2041.93, 515.96, 250.88, and 153.52.
 This implies approximately 4.9\%, 16.7\%, 27.7\%, and 35.0\% cost savings, respectively.

 In the next experiment, we evaluate the performance of dynamic prices \( p^*_s \) when applied to different days.
 The objective is to examine how well the optimal price values, determined based on \textit{mean} outside temperatures and renewable energy availability, perform on subsequent days and their effectiveness in reducing specific grid cost functions.
 Notably, certain days may be colder or hotter, and we aim to assess the robustness of these pricing schemes.
 To this end, we consider 45 \textit{summer} days for the aforementioned 80 users, where, for each day, the outside temperature for each user is sampled from